 Absolutely not!
 Research is being done around the world, with new publications and papers coming out regularly on advancements.
 With so much to gain from solid-state technology, there is significant interest in it from many research firms and companies.

-In conclusion, compared with conventional lithium-ion battery technology, solid-state batteries are lighter, smaller, more powerful, charge faster, last longer, and safer.
-Now you know what a solid-state battery is, what it can do, and why you want one!
+In conclusion, compared with conventional lithium-ion battery technology, solid-state batteries will be lighter, smaller, more powerful, charge faster, last longer, and be safer.

 Read about Dragonfly Energy’s technology and how we’re revolutionizing not only advances in solid-state batteries but also the manufacturing process.
 We offer a full line of lithium-ion deep cycle batteries for 12-volt, 24-volt and 48-volt systems.
 Our batteries are the ultimate replacements for traditional lead acid batteries and relief of battery anxiety.